 Source: College Data, 2020

 Education in most countries has become more accessible due to favorable political and economic conditions as well as technological advancements.
-This has led many high school students to pursue higher education.
+This has led many high school students to pursue college education.
 However, the same factors have prompted businesses to make their hiring practices more stringent, such as requiring proof of education, experience, and specialization from job applicants.

 This trend began mostly during the 1970s.
 For instance, in the U.S., that period saw a continuous increase in the number of undergraduate students.
 Consequently, the increase in demand for a college education has also led to rising tuition and other fees.